Your doctor can help you set realistic resolutions.

 Diet is not just about cutting calories but rather figuring out how many calories your body needs to sustain good bodily function and your lifestyle.
-From there it’s about making some sensible changes so that your body gets proper nutrition.
+Then it’s about making some sensible changes so that your body gets proper nutrition.

 Cutting out whole food groups may not be a good idea if you don’t have a good plan for replacing the essential nutrients in that group.
 Sugar is not a food group but going cold turkey may make your diet seem too restrictive and unsatisfying.

-3/ Supplements: What supplements do you need to improve your nutrition?
+3/ What supplements do you need to improve your nutrition?

 There isn’t one pill or one right answer on supplements.
 There are some quality seals and consumer guides to guide your purchasing.
 If you’re taking medications or lost in the sea of choices, talk to your doctor about what you should take and how much your body actually needs.
 Too much of a good thing can be harmful too.

-4/ Personalized Medicine: How often do you really need to see your doctor?
+4/ How often do you really need to see your doctor?

 Medicine is becoming more personalized.
 Get input from your doctor on whether standard screening intervals apply to you given your demographics, lifestyle and genetics.